Contents

 OEM features Can call OEM SDK APIs (e.g. Knox SDK) directly Must use OEMConfig for OEM features

-App management API Google Play EMM API Android Management API
+App management API Google Play EMM API for legacy integrations; unavailable for new access Android Management API

-New registrations Closed - Google no longer accepts new custom DPC registrations Open - the recommended path for new EMM integrations
+New registrations New Play EMM API access is closed; custom DPC provisioning is subject to Google's DPC allowlist Open - the recommended path for new EMM integrations

 Deprecation and migration